Written By: Brandon Chezbro

 Grey Rock is located in southwest Austin, on the way to the Salt Lick for famous Texas barbecue!
 Designed with either the weekend novice or the seasoned golfer in mind, Grey Rock Golf Club offers a wide range of play for all skill levels.
 Lined with beautiful, big oak trees, but reasonably wide fairways makes Grey Rock challenging enough for a low handicapper, but manageable for the weekend warrior.
 The course was designed by Jay Moorish and Associates, and has been cited in both regional and national golf magazines as one of Texas' best daily fee courses.
 The 18 hole championship course used to operate as a semi-private golf club for Circle C residents and their families, but is now also a part of the City of Austin Golf Membership.
-6,909 yards (73.6/131) from the
+6,909 yards (73.6/131) from the back tees.

 #3 Falconhead Golf Club